shireenf-ibm/stackrox/roxctl/netpol/connectivity/map/README.md

 The `--exposure` parameter prints the permitted connectivity with additional information of potential permitted connectivity to workload entities that may be matched by policy rules, but do not have a match in the input manifests.
 More details about exposure analysis and its output are [here](./exposure_analysis.md)

-The `--explain` parameter provides additional information of what resources (such as network policies, admin network policies, routes and more) contributed to allowing or denying a connectivity between any pair of nodes.\
+The `--explain` parameter provides additional information of what resources (such as network policies, admin network policies, routes and more) contributed to allowing or denying a connectivity between any pair of nodes.
+More details about explain analysis and its output are [here](./explain_analysis.md)
-explainability report can help testing whether the configured resources induce connectivity as expected, and give hints to where the resources may be changed to achieve the desired result.

 When running in a CI pipeline, `roxctl netpol connectivity map` may benefit from the `--fail` option that stops the processing on the first encountered error.